The name of the main character and why she was given her name is one of my favorite parts of the book.

 I lived in Miami for a little over 15 years.
 I've seen many many homeless.
 The sights of the homeless influenced the book greatly.

 I've seen the better side and worse side of technology.
 In my case, the worse side of technology I've seen overshadows the benefits.
-Deciding to include technology as part of the storyline was a delema.
+Deciding to include technology as part of the story line was a dilemma.
 However, technology did influence my thoughts in regards to equality and does have the potential, at the very least, to lessen inequality.

 Financial knowledge greatly influenced my thoughts about equality: